MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v1.md

 **`tagSource`** - **Tag source**<br>
 `string`.
 Required when `action = create`.
 Allowed values: `gitTag` (Git tag), `userSpecifiedTag` (User specified tag).
 Default value: `gitTag`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the tag to be used for release creation.
-The `Git tag` option automatically takes the tag which is associated with the Git commit.
+The `gitTag` option automatically takes the tag which is associated with the Git commit.
 Use the `User specified tag` option to manually provide a tag.
 <!-- :::editable-content-end::: -->
 <br>